andreasbm/router-slot/README.md

 history.forward();
 ```

 Here's an example on how to use the `RouterLink` component for navigating.
+Whenever you use a router link component you can

 ```html
 <router-link path="home/secret"><button>Go to the secret page!</button></router-link>